On the Equivalence Principle and Electrodynamics of Moving Bodies

-Using the $A_{\mu}$ dependent metric in the Einstein-Hilbert action results in a theory that for weak fields (in particular regions far away from the sources) coincides with massive electrodynamics with a scalar field.
-We have therefore arrived at a certain unification scheme already at classical level i.e. for weak fields equations of electromagnetic field follow from Einstein's equations.
-For strong fields (in particular for small scales) the correspondence is broken by a term that makes the theory non-renormalizable - as expected.
-We conjecture the existence of a renormalizable theory involving the gauge potential, the scalar field and the spinor field, whose effective action reproduces the non-renormalizable term and hence the complete Einstein-Hilbert action.
+Working in this gauge and using the $A_{\mu}$ dependent metric (\ref{metric}) in the Einstein-Hilbert action results in an action that for weak fields (in particular for regions far away from the sources) coincides with Maxwell electrodynamics.
+We have therefore arrived at a certain correspondence already at a classical level, i.e. for weak fields equations for the electromagnetic field follow from Einstein's equations.
+As expected, for strong fields (in particular for small scales), the correspondence is broken by a term that makes the theory non-renormalizable.

-{\bf Acknowledgments}

-Early part of this manuscript (Section 2 for $k=1$ and $gu^2=1$) was developed during winter 2010/2011 in Stockholm in the Royal Institute of Technology and NORDITA.
-Their support, especially from J. Hoppe, is greatly acknowledged.

-General approach presented in Section 2 and the rest of the manuscript (as well as the related articles that will be publish soon) were developed in winter 2014/2015.
-This wouldn't be possible if it weren't for the help of my wife Beata who took care and our children Dawid, Aleksander and Maria, during this period.
+Extending our approach to radiating bodies is possible as we were able to recover the leading terms of the radiation reaction.
+Recovery of all the terms would require the use of non-standard metrics and is beyond the scope of this paper.

+\section{Acknowledgments}